 Wipe rims of jars with a dampened, clean paper towel and put the lids on each jar.
 Seal them by putting a ring on and screwing it down snugly (but not with all your might, just "snug").

 Using the jar tongs, put the jars on the rack in the canner.
 Make sure the tops of the jars are covered by at least 1 inch of water.

 The chart below will help you determine the right processing time and pressure, if you have a different type of canner, or are above sea level.
 For most people, using a plain open water bath canner, the time will be 15 minutes.
 You can use either a plain water bath canner OR a pressure canner, since the vinegar adds so much acidity (if you can vegetables other than tomatoes without adding vinegar, you must use a pressure canner).

 Lift the jars out of the water and let them cool on a wooden cutting board or a towel, without touching or bumping them in a draft-free place (usually takes overnight), here they won't be bumped.
-You can then remove the rings if you like.
+You can then remove the rings if you like, but if you leave them on, at least loosen them quite a bit, so they don't rust in place due to trapped moisture.
 Once the jars are cool, you can check that they are sealed verifying that the lid has been sucked down.
 Just press in the center, gently, with your finger.
 If it pops up and down (often making a popping sound), it is not sealed.
 If you put the jar in the refrigerator right away, you can still use it.
 Some people replace the lid and reprocess the jar, then that's a bit iffy.
 If you heat the contents back up, re-jar them (with a new lid) and the full time in the canner, it's usually ok.